Erdogan tells Turks to buy plunging lira as Trump doubles metals tariffs

 Turkey’s sovereign dollar-denominated bonds tumbled with many issues trading at record lows.
 Hard currency debt issued by Turkish banks suffered similar falls.

-Meanwhile the cost of insuring exposure to Turkey’s sovereign debt through five year credit defaults swaps TRGV5YUSAC=MG has spiraled to the highest level since March 2009, topping levels seen for serial defaulter Greece GRGV5YUSAC=MG, which has three bailouts in the last decade.
+Meanwhile the cost of insuring exposure to Turkey’s sovereign debt through five year credit defaults swaps has spiralled to the highest level since March 2009, topping levels seen for serial defaulter Greece, which has three bailouts in the last decade.

 Presenting the government’s new economic model, Albayrak said the next steps of rebalancing would entail lowering the current account deficit and improving trust.